What is Big Cake Bake?

 How does this event work?

-It’s easy.
-The idea is to host a Big Cake Bake event in your workplace, home or community and raise much needed funds to support the vital work of Red Cross.
+It’s a piece of cake!
+The idea is to host a Big Cake Bake event in your workplace, home or community and raise much-needed funds to support the vital work of Red Cross.

-- Register at bigcakebakeorg.au, by calling the team on 1800 652 635, or email firstname.lastname@example.org.
-Once registered, you will be sent a host kit with all the information you need to get started
+Register at bigcakebakeorg.au, by calling the team on 1800 733 276, or email email@example.com.
+Once registered, you will be sent a link to download your host kit with all the information you need to get started.

 - Plan your event.
-The host kit contains all the tools you need to run a successful event, including a fundraising guide, donation box, posters and bunting to promote your event and more
+The host kit contains all the tools you need to promote and run a successful event.

 - Spread the word!
 Get as many people as possible to support your event and raise as much as you can to help support those in need.